 What are the most common mistakes businesses make in online marketing?
-My usual replies: you're not doing any keyword research and you're creating content nobody is looking for.
+My usual answer: you're not doing any keyword research and you're creating content nobody is looking for.
 And that's why you're not seeing any results.
 Welcome to the world of keyword research.
-A world where a lack of preparation costs you budget, time, and resources.
+A world where a lack of preparation costs you budget, time and resources.
 In this article, I'll guide you step by step through the process of keyword research.

 Before we get to the tools and techniques used for keyword research, I'd like to first introduce you to the basics of this practice.